Dyslexia and SEND Support for Literacy

 If your child needs more targeted support, schools use a wide range of interventions in order to assist their learning.
 These interventions should be of high quality and assessed on a regular basis to check they are supporting them to develop the skills they need.

-You can find out more about the support offered by schools, by clicking the link below to visit our pages on:
+Find out more about the support offered by schools, by visiting our pages on SEND Support at School (Universally Available Provision).

 Some schools have a specialist teacher or teaching assistant for dyslexia.

 When supporting dyslexia and literacy needs, schools are guided by the Dyslexia Handbook for Teachers, produced by ISEND.
-If you wish to read the handbook for an idea on what support is offered, please follow the link below:
+You can read the handbook for an idea on what support is offered:

-In some circumstances you may want to request an Education Health and Care (EHC) plan assessment for your child.
-To learn more about EHC plans, please click below to visit our pages on:
+In some circumstances you may want to request an Education, Health and Care (EHC) plan assessment for your child.
+To learn more about EHC plans, please visit this websites pages on Education, Health and Care Plans.

 Additional Help and Services

 All services on 1Space have been split into categories.
-Once you have selected the category that you wish to visit, you can then use the filters on the left hand side to further refine your search, depending on need.
-To find out more on how to use 1Space, please click the link below:
+Once you have selected the category that you wish to visit, you can then use the filters on the left hand side to further refine your search, depending on need:

 Glossary of East Sussex SEND Terms